-Piers Morgan quits talk show after comments about Meghan
+Piers Morgan quits British TV program after Meghan comments

 “It’s vital that when people reach out for support or share their experiences of ill mental health that they are treated with dignity, respect and empathy,” the charity said.

+In Tuesday’s episode, Morgan addressed his own comments the day before, stressing that he believed mental illness and suicide are topics that should be “taken extremely seriously.”
+But he maintained he had “serious concerns about the veracity of a lot of what (Meghan) said.”

-On Tuesday’s episode, Morgan stormed off the set of the program as weather presenter Alex Beresford was criticizing his attitude toward Meghan.
+He then stormed off the set of the program as weather presenter Alex Beresford was criticizing his attitude toward Meghan.
 As Morgan walked away, he said “I’m done.”

 ITV, which produces “Good Morning Britain,” said Tuesday: “Following discussions with ITV, Piers Morgan has decided now is the time to leave ‘Good Morning Britain.’
 ITV has accepted this decision and has nothing further to add.”

 Morgan was a former judge on “America’s Got Talent,” and in 2011 he replaced Larry King’s primetime slot on CNN with his own talk show, which was canceled in 2014 after poor ratings.
-He joined “Good Morning Britain” in 2015.
+A former tabloid newspaper editor, he joined “Good Morning Britain” in 2015.